 TIPS FOR A SUCCESSFUL PROMOTIONAL SIGN – DESIGN COLOR

-Henry Ford said you can have any color Model T as long as it is black.
-A while back a survey by the University of Florida claimed that a yellow background with black lettering was the best color combination for a sign for attracting attention.
-In the packaging industry, “red” is the favored attention getting color down the supermarket aisle.
-So there you have it!
-The experts agree to disagree.
+Henry Ford once said you can have a Model T in “any color as long as it is black.”
+Going off of that, a survey conducted by the University of Florida claimed that a yellow background with black lettering was the optimal color combination for a sign to attract attention.
+To top it off, the packaging industry says that the color red is the favored attention-getting color down supermarket aisles.
+There you have it!
+Even industry experts agree to disagree.

-So what color is best for your promotional sign?
-Answer: Take your pick as to what suits “you” or your event or business best.
-Here are some other helpful suggestions as to what not to do.
+What’s the best color choice for your promotional, custom sign?
+Take your pick as to what suits your event or business.
+That’s your answer!
+Here are some helpful suggestions that will help guide your sign design:

 Consider Color Value

-Never use a low value color (light color) with a low value color.
+Never use a low-value color (light color) with a low-value color.
 For example, light yellow lettering on a white background will not show up.
 All pastels (e.g. pale blue, yellow, pink, light green) will not contrast against white backgrounds.
-Interestingly fluorescents, though appearing very bright, will not contrast on white.
+Fluorescents, though appearing very bright, will not contrast on white.
 Choose a dark (high value) color (e.g. black, navy blue, burgundy, red, forest green).

-Firs,t remember white is the principal base stock color – and it is free.
-Blue (or for that matter red, green, orange, etc.) lettering on a white background is a one color print.
-So also is white lettering on a blue background a one color print.
-The blue is printed as what is referred to in “reverse”.
+It’s important to remember that white is considered a base stock color and FREE of charge.
+Colored lettering (blue, red, green, orange, etc.) on a white background is a one-color print.
+The same holds true for white lettering on a blue background.
+The blue is printed in reverse.

-For Northerners, avoid white signs in winter.
-To not have your sign “lost” against the white snow, use reverse printing (i.e. bright colored printed background with white letters).
+Avoid white custom signs in winter, especially Northerners.
+To not have your sign “lost” against the snow, use reverse printing (i.e. bright-colored printed background with white letters).
 Similarly, green backgrounds can get lost in more lush territories and/or seasons, as yellow signs can against arid backgrounds.
-For a sign to be recognized it has to be a color that is “out of place” in its environment.
-Avoid khakis, gray and brown background colors for that reason.
-For standard ink colors, consult a screen printer’s ink colors gallery.
+Keep your sign easily recognizable by choosing a color that is “out of place” in the environment that the sign is located.
+Try to avoid khaki, grey, or brown background colors for that reason.
+For standard ink colors, consult our ink colors gallery.

 Two Colors vs. One Color

-There has never been a one color design that can not be improved by adding a second color.
+Improve one color designs by adding a second color.
 Remember white, as a base stock color, is free.
-Two color printing to produce a yellow/black sign or a red/white/blue sign or a fluorescent green/navy will always stand out with greater impact.
+Two-color printing will always stand out with greater impact.
+Try a yellow and black sign; a red, white, and blue sign; or a light green and navy sign!

-Hopefully these suggestions will aid in your color decisions for promotional signs.
+PromoteSigns hopes these suggestions will aid in your color decisions for promotional products and signs.
 For a wide range of ideas, it is helpful to consult galleries on a screen printer’s website.
 If you have questions, do not hesitate to consult directly with your screen printer – they have the expertise to help.